WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings-2020.md

 * Integrating agile sprint cycle

 KW: Georgia - you've done such a wonderful job.
 Thank you so so much :sunflower: :hibiscus:

+### Date: 07 February 2020

+#### Who did you help this week?

+* Introduced ED to project and to GitHub - first issues and pull requests
+* Gave JS tour of Turing and background to data ethics
+* Updated LC on project

+KW: These are all great!
+Thank you Gerogia, and thank you to the new team members :sparkles:

+#### Who helped you this week?

+* ED helped design the workflow
+* JS helped organise the repo
+* KW and RP invited me to a Turing Citizen Science workshop

+KW: I hope you have tonnes of fun at the workshop!
+I'm sorry I can't go!

+#### What did you achieve?

+* Gave talk to Health and Data Science special interest group
+  * KW: It was great!
+* Wrote hundreds of user stories for backlog
+  * KW: 😅
+* Co-working sessions with Fujitsu team (ED, ED, and TS)
+  * KW: FAB!
+* Moved house!
+  * KW: Wooooo! 🏡

+#### What did you struggle with?

+* Refining workflow process still tricky
+  * KW: Because it's a wildly hard process!
+I'll take a look on Sunday morning :muscle:

+#### What would you like to work on next week?

+* Organising sprint cycles
+* Chairing lab meeting :)
+* Designing participatory science session with BW

+#### Where do you need help from Kirstie?

+* Prep for backlog refinement meeting on Monday
+  * KW: Great meeting today - thank you for brainstorming all of this

 ### Date: 28 January 2020